Peter Storey: Arsenal

 Storey signed as an apprentice at Arsenal after leaving school in 1961.
 As a young player he was focused on his career, and was not interested in frequenting nightclubs with his fellow apprentices.
 He signed professional forms in September 1962 and spent the 1962–63 season playing for the Arsenal third team in the Metropolitan League.
-A buildup of senior player on the books at Arsenal meant that Storey had little chance to play for the reserve team.
+A buildup of senior players on the books at Arsenal meant that Storey had little chance to play for the reserve team.

 He made his senior debut on 30 October 1965, taking Billy McCullough's place at left-back in a 3–1 defeat to Leicester City at Filbert Street.
 The Daily Telegraph reported that he had a "promising" game against a "clever" opponent in right-winger Jackie Sinclair.
 He retained his first team place and went on to play all of the remaining 29 games, though the season would prove to be a poor one for the "Gunners" as manager Billy Wright was sacked after dropping top-scorer Joe Baker and disillusioning the dressing room.
 Arsenal finished in 14th place in 1965–66, just four points above the relegation zone, and were knocked out of the FA Cup at the Third Round following a 3–0 defeat to Blackburn Rovers, who would end the season bottom of the First Division.

 Storey quickly made a name for himself as a rough player early in the 1966–67 season as he injured Manchester City winger Mike Summerbee; the Daily Express reported that "Storey... is overdoing the tough guy act".
 He was warned by new manager Bertie Mee not to get sent off after Storey got involved in a brawl during an FA Cup win over Gillingham.
 The team improved under Mee's strict leadership, and finished the season in seventh place, cutting goals conceded to 47 from the previous season's tally of 75.
 Storey started 34 league games, missing eight matches due to injury and illness.
 He scored his first professional goal on 22 April 1967, in a 1–1 draw with Nottingham Forest at Highbury.